Wetherby: Transport

+Roads

 For many years from 1959, the town's bypass started at a roundabout near a Forte Group Posthouse hotel until July 1988 when the A1 was diverted at a cost of £11.5 million.
-On 18 December 2004, the northern section of the bypass was diverted to a new section of the A1(M), bypassing Kirk Deighton, after construction work had begun in August 2003.
-The upgrade of the section between Bramham and Wetherby started in July 2007 and was scheduled to be completed in 2009.
+On 18 December 2004, the northern section of the bypass was diverted to a new section of the A1(M), around Kirk Deighton, after construction work had begun in August 2003.
+The upgrade of the section between Bramham and Wetherby started in July 2007 and was completed in 2009.

 The upgrading of the A1 included the construction of Wetherby Services at the Wetherby North Junction.
 The upgrading of the A1(M) in Wetherby was the final development after 50 years of gradual improvement to motorway standard.
 A new road links all routes in and out of the town with the A1(M).

-Wetherby bus station in the Market Place was redeveloped in 1995.
-Since the partial pedestrianisation of the Market Place in 2007 capacity at the bus station has been reduced.
-Services are operated by National Express coach services, First West Yorkshire run buses to Leeds via Roundhay, Harrogate Bus Company runs to Leeds via Boston Spa and Seacroft and to Harrogate via Spofforth, Connexionsbuses run to Harrogate and York via Tockwith, Eddie Brown run to Bickerton, Arriva buses run to Wakefield via Garforth and Sandla Transport run to Knaresborough, Tadcaster and Otley.
-The daily footfall is estimated at 1634.

-Wetherby had two railway stations with services to Leeds, Harrogate, and Church Fenton on the Cross Gates–Wetherby line and the Harrogate–Church Fenton line.
-These services were withdrawn on 6 January 1964, involving closures of both Wetherby (Linton Road) railway station and Wetherby (York Road) railway station (closed to passengers in 1902) and then closed to goods traffic in 1964.
-Both of the these stations were closed as part of the Beeching Axe.
-The nearest railway stations are both Pannal railway station and Cattal railway station.
+Buses

+Wetherby bus station in the Market Place was redeveloped in 1995; since partial pedestrianisation in 2007, capacity has been reduced.

+Bus routes are operated predominantly by: